amitrayblr/spark-foundation-grip/README.md

 ### Graduate Rotational Internship Program - March 2021
 #### Data Science and Business Analytics

 This repository holds all my submissions for **GRIPMAR21**.
-Apart from this, it also holds tasks that I'm working on, but haven't made a video on.
+Apart from this, it also holds tasks that I'm working on, but haven't submitted officially.
 The submitted tasks are down below.

 ## Task 1 - Prediction Using Supervised Machine Learning
 * Predict the percentage of an student based on the number of study hours.